dieneslab/automacao_cypress/README.md

 A execução no GitHub pelo Action é utilizado as variáveis secrets, garantindo a segurança de dados sensíveis do projeto.

-Para rodar localmente é necessário, no arquivo .env, alterar para seus dados nos testes.
+IMPORTANTE: Para rodar localmente é necessário, no arquivo .env.

 ## 🤝 Contribuindo